The Court of the Dead

-From the World of Percy Jackson: The Court of the Dead: A Nico di Angelo Adventure, commonly known as The Court of the Dead, is a 2025 American children's fantasy action-adventure middle grade children's fiction novel based on Greek-Roman classical mythology co-written by American authors Rick Riordan and Mark Oshiro.
+From the World of Percy Jackson: The Court of the Dead: A Nico di Angelo Adventure, commonly known as The Court of the Dead, is a 2025 American action-adventure middle grade fantasy novel based on Greco-Roman classical mythology co-written by American authors Rick Riordan and Mark Oshiro.
 The book is a sequel to the 2023 novel The Sun and the Star, and is the second book in The Nico di Angelo Adventures series.
-The story follows the demigod children and boyfriends Nico di Angelo and Will Solace, the sons of the Greek Gods Hades and Apollo, respectively, as the boys join Hazel Levesque, the daughter of the Roman God Pluto, at Camp Jupiter, on the West Coast of the United States, to help her manage a situation that the boys inadvertently brought about.
+The story follows the demigods and heroes, Nico di Angelo and Will Solace, the sons of the Greek gods Hades and Apollo, respectively, as the boys join Hazel Levesque, the daughter of the Roman god Pluto, at Camp Jupiter, on the West Coast of the United States, to help her manage a situation that the boys inadvertently brought about.